Amsterdam, Netherlands

 Day 5: Participants design and present solutions for the specific educational challenges they would like to work on.

 Kadri Mettis has graduated from the Science teacher Master’s program for gymnasium level at Tartu University.
-Currently, she is working as a junior researcher in the School of Digital Technologies and she earned her doctoral degree in “Designing And Implementing Meaningful Mobile Outdoor Learning In Science Education”.
+Currently, she is working as a Visiting Research Fellow of Digital Learning Environments in the School of Educational Sciences and she earned her doctoral degree in “Designing And Implementing Meaningful Mobile Outdoor Learning In Science Education”.
 Kadri has 10 years of experience as a teacher in different schools and informal education institutions.

-Salome Khurtsidze works as a junior researcher at the School of Educational Sciences and coordinates the international study programme at Tallinn University.
-She holds a Master’s degree in Education Administration from Ilia State University in Tbilisi, Georgia and she completed Educational Innovation and Leadership MA programme at Tallinn University, Estonia.
-Salome has worked as a researcher, youth worker, and has the experience of leading and contributing to a variety of projects in the NGOs, start-ups and international organizations.
+Salome Khurtsidze is a junior researcher at the School of Educational Sciences and coordinates the international study programme at Tallinn University.
+Her PhD research focuses on school leaders’ job demands-resources, basic psychological needs and their leadership work practices in Estonia and Georgia.
+She holds a Master’s degree in Educational Innovation and Leadership programme from Tallinn University, Estonia and brings experience from research, youth work and various roles across NGOs, start-ups and international organizations.

 The course is intended for a diverse group of participants, including teachers, educators, youth leaders and anyone who has a keen interest in education.
 It is designed for individuals at all levels of academic degree (undergraduate, graduate or recent graduates), from any field of study or professional background.
 Our course fits both, professionals or enthusiasts across various disciplines.